tiberiuslazarus/EasyAutoSimC/README.md

   * ~~Compare talent sets as well as gear~~ -- Done
   * ~~Player skill level~~
   * ~~Calculate stat weights for top simming gear sets~~
-  * Plot stats for top simming gear sets
+  * Plot stats for top simming gear sets -- Not a priority
   * Modify food and potions.
-Possibly in the same vein as talents with ability to sim multiple/all?
+Possibly in the same vein as talents with ability to sim multiple/all? -- Not a priority
 * GUI of some sort

+## SimC Verison

+simc-730-03-win64-4307e5bea.7z	2017-10-27 00:18